 Please note that there is a difference between clutter and a mathom.
 Clutter is stuff you're hanging on to because you haven't had a chance to take it to the thrift shop.
 A mathom is something you're hanging on to because you haven't gotten around to selling it on eBay because It Might Be Worth Something.

-There are several locations of Goodwill within easy distance of my house.
 If you do have a stack of Stuff to Get Rid Of, here's how to sort out the clutter from the mathoms before you come over:

 Anything in the Mathom Pile that is not claimed by midnight will be disposed of by the hostess.
 (So make sure you really wanted to get rid of it.)
 Thank you and goodnight.